Discover the best national parks in Sydney, featuring stunning walking tracks, waterfalls, lookouts, and thriving wildlife.

 4. Ku-ring-gai Chase National Park

-Located only 25 km north of the Sydney CBD, Ku-ring-gai Chase is a popular weekend recreation destination for Sydney residents and tourists.
+Located just 25 km north of Sydney’s CBD, Ku-ring-gai Chase is a popular recreational destination for both locals and visitors.

-Measuring a generous 15,000 hectares, the park is characterised by thriving rainforests, Aboriginal sites, rocky cliffs, lookout points, mangroves, picnic areas, secluded beaches, mountain biking trails, and various walking trails.
+Spanning an impressive 15,000 hectares, the park features lush rainforests, ancient Aboriginal sites, rugged cliffs, scenic lookouts, mangroves, picnic spots, secluded beaches, mountain biking trails, and a variety of walking tracks to explore.

 Discover Ku-ring-gai Chase National Park: